 Prepare the rootstock by sawing it off squarely where you want to graft.
 Cleave open the top couple of inches of the stump by hammering the blade of a heavy knife into it.
 Then, remove the knife and pry the cleft open with a screwdriver or similar instrument.

 Slide the cut ends of the two scions into the cleft on opposite sides of the stock, with the smaller sides of the wedge cuts facing each other and the cambiums of stock and scions aligned.
 Releasing the screwdriver will allow the pressure of the stock to hold the scions in place.
 Coat all cut surfaces with sealant.

 The bark graft is my favorite graft for tree makeovers because it comes with the largest insurance policy.
-Onto a stub of a trunk a couple of inches or more in diameter, stick three, four, five, or even more scions, depending on the diameter of the trunk (shown in photos at left).
+Onto a stub of a trunk a couple of inches or more in diameter, stick three, four, five, or even more scions, depending on the diameter of the trunk.
 Only one scion needs to grow, but the more you graft, the greater your chance of success.